In This Article

-During a breath test, you’ll need to breathe into a bag twice.
+During H. Pylori breath tests, you’ll need to breathe into a bag twice.
 The first sample will serve as the baseline.
 The second sample will determine the presence of an infection.

 You may be asked to swallow a pill or liquid with urea 15 minutes before you exhale into the bag.
 The doctor will compare the carbon levels of your breaths.

-An elevated carbon level means there’s urease in your stomach, the enzyme that H. pylori bacteria produces.
+An elevated carbon level means a presence of urease— the enzyme that H. pylori bacteria produces.

 A stool test can check for the presence of H. pylori in your digestive tract.
 You’ll need to collect a small sample of your stool and send it to a lab.

-Test results may come out in 2 to 3 days.
+Test results may come out in two to three days.
 It can help doctors conclude if an H. pylori infection is causing your symptoms.

 It’s an invasive diagnostic test that uses a thin, lighted tube called an endoscope.